-Tips on changing or cancelling your will for your estate.
+Read this before changing or cancelling your will for your estate

-Many people decide to write a will in order to ensure that their wishes are expressed with regards to their assets and other issues after they die.
-Making a will is a hugely important process that cannot be underestimated, as is provides you with a legal channel to express what you want after your death, everything from who you want to benefit from your estate through to your wishes with regards to your funeral, family arrangements, organ donation, and much more.
+Making a will is a hugely important process, as it provides you with a legal channel to express what you want after your death.
+Everything from beneficiaries of your estate through to your wishes with regards to your funeral, family arrangements, organ donation, and much more.

-Of course, the one thing that you need to bear in mind if you make your will at an earlier age is that there is more time for your circumstances to change, which means that you may need to make changes to your will accordingly.
-There is no problem with making changes to your will – some people do this many times throughout their lives, as the various changes in their lives warrant a change in their will.
+If you make your will at an earlier age is that there is more time for your circumstances to change.
+This means that you will most likely need to make changes to your will.

 - You get married or divorced

 - The needs of your children or family changes

 - Changes to your assets and wealth

 - Changes to your wishes in terms of various issues such as organ donation, your funeral, who you want as executor, etc.

 - The addition of things such as insurance policies

 - The death of beneficiaries named in your will